 For a more detailed look at the YRT’s public transit options as well as the various routes, fares, passes and schedules, please visit:

-Pearson Airport in Toronto is Canada’s largest and busiest airport, offering 450,000 flights and servicing 44 million passengers annually.
+Lester B. Pearson International Pearson Airport, also known as Toronto Pearson International Airport, is Canada’s largest and busiest airport, offering 450,000 flights and servicing 44 million passengers annually.
 Thornhill is a 30-minute commute to Pearson Airport, which offers connecting flights to many international and national destinations.
 Pearson Airport is the gateway to North American air travel.

 Thornhill – In the middle of it all